caccolillo/Ultra96_v2_repo/ps_prj/readme.txt

     // =========================================================================
     // Wishbone helper tasks
+    //
+    // wb_write timing:
+    //   1.
+Guard: wait until rst=0 AND one extra posedge so the VHDL
+    //      wb_registers process has definitely exited the reset branch.
+    //      Without this, a write immediately after reset deassertion lands
+    //      while RST_I is still seen as '1' inside the VHDL process (delta
+    //      cycle ordering across the SV->VHDL boundary in ModelSim).
+    //   2.
+Drive adr/wdat/we at negedge — one full cycle before STB.
+    //   3.
+Assert stb/cyc at the next negedge.
+    //   4.
+Wait for ACK on posedge.
+    //   5.
+Deassert stb/cyc/we AND clear adr/wdat atomically at negedge.
+    //      Atomic cleardown prevents a rogue write of 0x0000 to whatever
+    //      address the bus transitions through during teardown.
     // =========================================================================
-    //
-    // KEY FIX: a_adr and a_wdat are cleared ATOMICALLY with a_stb/a_cyc/a_we
-    // at the negedge after ACK.
-This prevents a rogue write of 0x0000 to
-    // address 0 (or address 4 during transition) that was overwriting RadioState
-    // immediately after each successful write.
-    //
-    // Write sequence:
-    //   negedge: drive adr, wdat, we=1  (data stable one full cycle early)
-    //   posedge: data setup complete
-    //   negedge: assert stb, cyc
-    //   posedge: RTL samples wdat, asserts ack
-    //   negedge: deassert stb, cyc, we AND clear adr, wdat atomically
-    //   +4 posedge: bus settle

     task automatic wb_write_a (input logic [2:0]          reg_off,
                                input logic [WB_DAT_W-1:0] data);
-        while (rst_a) @(posedge clk);
+        // Guard: wait for reset deasserted plus one posedge propagation margin while (rst_a) @(posedge clk);
+        @(posedge clk);  // one extra cycle: guarantees VHDL has exited reset branch
-        // Step 1: drive address and data one full cycle before STB
+        // Step 1: drive adr/wdat/we one full cycle before STB
         @(negedge clk);
         a_adr  = reg_off;
         a_wdat = data;
         a_we   = 1'b1;
-        // Step 2: let data settle through one posedge
+        @(posedge clk);  // data settles through this posedge
-        @(posedge clk);
-        // Step 3: assert STB/CYC
+        // Step 2: assert STB/CYC
         @(negedge clk);
         a_stb  = 1'b1;
         a_cyc  = 1'b1;
-        // Step 4: wait for ACK
+        // Step 3: wait for ACK
         do @(posedge clk); while (!a_ack);
-        // Step 5: deassert control AND clear address/data atomically
+        // Step 4: deassert all control signals AND clear bus atomically
-        // — no window where stb/we/cyc are high with adr/wdat transitioning
         @(negedge clk);
         a_stb  = 1'b0;
         a_cyc  = 1'b0;
         a_we   = 1'b0;
         a_adr  = 3'h0;
         a_wdat = 16'h0000;
-        // Step 6: bus settle
         repeat (4) @(posedge clk);
     endtask

     task automatic wb_read_a (input  logic [2:0]          reg_off,
                               output logic [WB_DAT_W-1:0] data);
         while (rst_a) @(posedge clk);
+        @(posedge clk);
         @(negedge clk);
         a_adr  = reg_off;
         a_we   = 1'b0;